simpleanalytics/scripts/README.md

 ### Run this locally

-Just run `npm run watch` and every file will be minified on save.
+Just run `npm run watch` and every file will be validated and minified on save.

 ### Contact